-The latest site on our research list is ss209.net.
+The latest site on our research list is ss209.net(now have new domain sailor209.net).
 What we want to learn today is whether this dump site has the credit card fullz and other details we’re looking for or whether it’s a scam that should be avoided.

 Before we see what the site’s about, we want to look a little behind the scenes.
 What we find is that the IP address is based out of Russia, with the registrar being RU-CENTER.
 The site was created on 2018-03-22 and is currently set to expire on 2020-03-22.
 This site is just over a year old.
 We wish it was older, but we’ll keep this info in mind as we dig deeper.

 Back to the site: Once you scroll past the flashy imaging, we find that the news section is updated every single day.
 There’s definitely some dedication here.
 Going back up, we see a button called Guide.
 This is pretty impressive as it displays links to about 20 tutorials ranging from “software for carding” to “carding cvv for beginners”.
 This site seems dedicated to the game, going so far as to educate newcomers.
 When it comes to registering, the site asks for username, password, ICQ and Jabber, plus requires a captcha.
 Hitting “sign up” displays a message that the account was successfully created and then redirects to the homepage so we can log in.

 Once inside, there’s a lot to take in.
 Front and center are graphics of various credit cards, with some of the info obscured.
 These are labeled as recommendations, and they range from classic Visa debit cards to Mastercards from Italy.
 On the left side, we see links for news, dumps, packs, cc, no-cvv, billing, cart, orders, tickets, and profile.
 On the right, there’s a chat box, but it’s rather boring as users only say “hi” to each other.
 At the top of the page, there’s a button called “rules”, which takes us to a chat with support, and another link to the guides from the homepage.